Mayank-UK/Profile_app/readme.md

-All the docker data(Dockerfile, docker-compose, and appropriate config files) is present in docker directory.
+general info:

-For deploying on usual hosting:
+    -for deploying on usual hosting:
         -edit the host in database configration file and change it to localhost

+docker related:
+    -all the docker data(Dockerfile, docker-compose, and appropriate config files) is present in docker directory.
+    -configuration made in httpd.conf(Apache):
+        -added virtualhost
+        -enabled proxy modules
+    -configuration made in my.cnf(MySQL):
+        -none
+    -configuration made in php.ini(PHP):
+        -none
-For deploying on any cloud service like AWS or DigitalOcean:
+    -for deploying on any cloud service like AWS or DigitalOcean:
         -edit the host in database configration file and change it to the container name running database